Social Media and the rise of customer-obsessed commerce

 Social media and the future of customer-obsessed commerce

 Social media has affected communication with customers akin to how of like how Amazon completely revolutionized online shopping and e-commerce in general.
-With the expansion of the internet and the ability to instantly share grievances and triumphs, the trend towards customer-obsesses commerce will likely continue.
+With the expansion of the internet and the ability to instantly share grievances and triumphs, the trend towards customer-obsessed commerce will likely continue.
 According to Forrester analyst George Colony, it will probably continue for at least the next 20 years.
 The trend will also very likely affect technology in other ways, such as by rapidly expanding the use of mobile devices and increasing the flexibility of e-commerce platforms to be used on basically any device of the customer’s choosing.